 Downloading and extracting metadata from the videos produced three manifest reports per video (1,591,530 files).
 This corpus represents the facts and evidence to address this dissertation’s research questions.
 Specifically, what are autonomous agents' effectiveness (RQ1) and efficiency (RQ2) in assisting elderly and special needs care facilities?
 Before transforming these facts into answers, this research project needed to overcome a big data problem.
 Each manifest file references annotated frames, skeletal positioning, prediction confidence vectors, and object detection labels.
 These 21.7 million semi-structured documents span Amazon S3 buckets, DynamoDB tables, and Elastic FileSystem network storage.

 GraphQL is a declarative data-fetching method that enables web clients to describe the capabilities and requirements of data models (GraphQL, 2021).
 A server endpoint fulfills the request using resolvers that retrieve entity definitions from arbitrary data stores.
-For instance, a client issue a single request for the total number of people in each video frame, the annotation metadata, visible body positions, and people identifiers (see Figure 35).
+For instance, a client requests the total number of people in each video frame, the annotation metadata, visible body positions, and people identifiers (see Figure 35).
 Internally, the GraphQL service determines the response requires the resolver for annotation and analysis base entities.
 After binding these entities, the child resolvers execute to fetch frames metadata and recursively acquire the frame’s bodies results.

 This constructive research project built the GraphQL service using Amazon AppSync and Amazon Lambda functions.
 AppSync is responsible for processing the queries and orchestrating the business logic to fetch information from the various data stores (e.g., DynamoDB and S3).
 This capability surfaced consistency issues, accelerated development, and streamlined data retrieval because of the uniform access to information without exposing internal serialization, partitioning, and database technology.
 Without these features, significant investments are necessary to clean, catalog, and consolidate the data ahead of time.
 That would introduce risk to the project and its finite timeline